OFC Spartak Pleven: History

 Spartak Pleven was created in 1919, by a student from Pleven, Dragomir Nestorov.
 He along with a couple of friends founded the club under the name "Skobelov".

 The year 1931 remains important for the club's history.
 This is because then the club changed its name to "Belite Orli".
 In 1941, the club was given their first ground by the Pleven municipality.

 Things began to change in 1944, when the new government in Bulgaria began to interfere in sports as well.
 In 1946, it was decided that Belite Orli should be renamed to "Republikanec".
 However, the fans of the club were against the new name and in a meeting, it was decided to change the team's name to "Spartak Pleven", which it still carries today.
 In 1949, other football teams began to appear in the city, such as "Lokomotiv" and "General Vinarov".
 However, it was decided that all the teams should be united into one, strong team, so the name "Septemvri" was given to the new team.
 The team even managed to promote to the elite the same year.
 However, less than a year later, it was decided that Spartak Pleven would separate and act as a club on its own.

 It was decided that there would be a qualifying tournament for the club's in Pleven to decide which team would participate on a professional level.
 Torpedo Pleven won that tournament and went to A PFG, while Spartak would start from the regional groups.
 However, the team quickly managed to promote back to professional football, gaining a place in the Bulgarian elite by 1951.
 Beginning in 1952, Spartak became a consistent member of the Bulgarian top tier.
 In 1958, Spartak achieved its greatest success, finishing third.
-Only two seasons later, however, Spartak was relegated, ending a nine year stay in the A Group.
+Only two seasons later, however, Spartak was relegated, ending a nine-year stay in the A Group.

-It didn’t take long for Spartak to return to the top level.
+It didn't take long for Spartak to return to the top level.
 The team finished first in the 1961 B Group, thus promoting back after just one year in the second level.
-The next five seasons were spent in the A Group, although a 7th place finish was the most that Spartak could achieve.
+The next five seasons were spent in the A Group, although a 7th-place finish was the most that Spartak could achieve.
 In 1966, the team was relegated again to the B Group.
-Spartak was again among the best teams in the second level, finishing first once more in 1967, thus returning back to A Group.
+Spartak was again among the best teams in the second level, finishing first once more in 1967, thus returning to A Group.

-Beginning in the 1967-68 season, Spartak managed another nine year stay in the A Group.
-This period wasn’t however remembered for any significant results, as two nine-placed finishes in 1971 and 1975 were the best the team could achieve.
-Another relegation followed at the end of the 1976-77 season.
+Beginning in the 1967–68 season, Spartak managed another nine-year stay in the A Group.
+This period wasn't however remembered for any significant results, as two nine-placed finishes in 1971 and 1975 were the best the team could achieve.
+Another relegation followed at the end of the 1976–77 season.
 This time it took two seasons for Spartak to return to the A Group.